-The report said that because it would take too long to change existing European Union treaties, Eurozone countries should avoid such delays by agreeing to a new Stability Pact among themselves -- possibly to be implemented at the beginning of the new year.
+In an advance release before publication, Welt am Sonntag said that because it would take too long to change existing European Union treaties, euro zone countries should just agree among themselves on a new Stability Pact to enforce budget discipline - possibly implemented at the start of 2012.

-It could be similar to the Schengen Agreement that allows for uninhibited cross-border travel for citizens in countries that take part.
+It could be similar to the Schengen Agreement which applies to EU countries that choose to take part and enables their citizens to enjoy uninhibited cross border travel.
 Among the countries in the Stability Pact, there would be a treaty spelling out strict deficit rules and control rights for national budgets.

-The European Central Bank should also emerge more as a crisis fighter in the Eurozone.
-The ECB is independent, and governments cannot tell it what to do.
-But the expectations on the ECB are clear, Welt am Sonntag wrote.
+The European Central Bank should also emerge more as a crisis fighter in the euro zone, Welt am Sonntag wrote, saying that while governments cannot tell the independent ECB what to do, the expectations are clear.

-In Brussels on Friday, Eurozone officials said a push by Eurozone countries toward very close fiscal integration could give the ECB the necessary room to scale up Eurozone bond purchases and stabilize markets.
+In Brussels on Friday, euro zone officials said a push by euro zone countries towards very close fiscal integration could give the ECB the necessary room for manoeuvre to scale up euro zone bond purchases and stabilise markets.

-This could lead to joint debt issuance for the Eurozone, where countries would be liable for each others' debts.
+A closer fiscal union could eventually pave the way for joint debt issuance for the euro zone, where countries would be liable for each others' debts.

-Germany strongly opposes the joint issuance idea fearing spendthrift countries would piggyback on its low borrowing costs -- meaning no gain for the saints and no pain for the sinners.
+Germany strongly opposes the joint issuance idea fearing spendthrift countries would piggyback on its low borrowing costs - meaning no gain for the virtuous and no pain for the sinners.

-(Additional reporting by Jan Strupczewski in Brussels; writing by Erik Kirschbaum; editing by Elizabeth Piper)
+(Additional reporting by Jan Strupczewski in Brussels and Daniel Flynn in Paris; writing by Erik Kirschbaum; editing by Elizabeth Piper/Ruth Pitchford)